horacio-pedro/hap-old/README.md

 ### Desktop App

--   Download Gauzy Desktop App for your OS from <https://github.com/ever-co/gauzy/releases/tag/v0.1.0>.
+-   Download HAP Desktop App for your OS from <https://github.com/ever-co/gauzy/releases/tag/v0.1.0>.
--   Setup Gauzy Desktop App with default choices in Setup Wizard and run it
+-   Setup HAP Desktop App with default choices in Setup Wizard and run it
--   Gauzy Desktop App is ready to use.
+-   HAP Desktop App is ready to use.
 -   You can login with `admin@ever.co` and password `admin` to check Admin functionality.
 Note: such Admin user is not an employee, so you will not be able to track time.
 -   You can login with `ruslan@ever.co` and password `admin` to check Desktop Timer and other functionality from "Employee" perspective (such user is an Employee).
 -   You can read more information about Desktop App in our [Wiki](https://github.com/ever-co/gauzy/wiki/Gauzy-Desktop-App)